aZholtikov/zh_bh1750/README.md

 1. ESP8266 RTOS_SDK v3.4
 2. ESP32 ESP-IDF v5.2

+## Features

+1. Recorded illuminance values from 0.11 to 121241 lux (depends on operation mode and sensitivity).
+2. Support automatically sensitivity adjustment.

 ## Using

 In an existing project, run the following command to install the component: